Introduction to Management Accounting

 Total quality management: With the help of this technique, management can ensure improvement in the quality of operational activities conducted by the business.
 The main purpose of TQM is to enhance the overall production process of Jeffrey and Son by resolving different loopholes (Balakrishnan and Cheng, 2005).

-JIT and EOQ: The main purpose of both these tools is to help the firm in minimizing its storage and carrying costs of products and services.
-Employing JIT and EOQ will help in purchasing raw materials as per the demand in the market so that wastage or dead stock can be reduced which leads to a reduction in unwanted inventory of the business.
+JIT and EOQ: The main purpose of both these tools is to help the firm minimize its storage and carrying costs of products and services.
+Employing JIT and EOQ will help in purchasing raw materials as per the demand in the market so that wastage or dead stock can be reduced, which leads to a reduction in unwanted inventory of the business.

-Management Audits: Utilizing this approach, Jeffery and Son can monitor the performance of the workforce and ensure standard outcomes (Ruiz-de-Arbulo-Lopez, Fortuny-Santos and Cuatrecasas-Arbós, 2013).
-Furthermore, frequent audits will help in motivating employees to enhance their performance as per the standards set which directly leads to enhancement in the overall production process.
+Management Audits: Utilizing this approach, Jeffery and Son can monitor the performance of the workforce and ensure standard outcomes (Ruiz-de-Arbulo-Lopez, Fortuny-Santos, and Cuatrecasas-Arbós, 2013).
+Furthermore, frequent audits will help motivate employees to enhance their performance as per the standards set, which directly leads to enhancement in the overall production process.

 Stuck with your Assignment?